shashwat-data/Flight_Price_Prediction/README.md

 1. Load and preprocess your training and testing datasets.
 2. Define your tree-based models and hyperparameter grids.
 3. Run the provided hyperparameter tuning script which performs randomized search with cross-validation.
-4. Evaluate model performance on training and test data.
+4. Evaluate model performance on training dataset.
 5. Use the recommended Random Forest Regressor model to make final price predictions.

+## Insights

+"During the Exploratory Data Analysis (EDA) phase, we uncovered numerous valuable insights that have been thoroughly documented alongside nearly every visualization throughout the project.
+We highly encourage reviewing these detailed observations to gain a comprehensive understanding of the data’s characteristics, trends, and relationships that informed our modeling approach."

 ## Results